stratum/stratum/stratum/docs/testing.md

 -->
 # Testing Rules

 This document describes the rules in regards to testing the Stratum projects follows.
+It serves both as a guide for code authors and as a reference for code reviewers.
+Each rule is accompanied by counter examples on what to avoid.

 All contributors must adhere to these rules.

 ## 0. Write tests